Proposed Expansion Plans

 Over the course of this spring and summer, the CVPRD Board of Directors will consider its options to finance this proposed expansion plan.
 One scenario is to ask voters to take the mill levy back to what it was pre-2018.
 For a home valued at $400,000, that would mean an increase of about $77/year or $6/month.
 That’s the cost of two coffees or one local craft beer per month.

 To help you determine what this scenario would cost your specific household, we’ve created a property tax calculator.
 All you have to do is input the market value of your property to determine what the increase would be to have access to all these new great amenities.

-Still looking for additional information or do you have more questions?
+Still looking for additional information or have more questions?
 Check out our Expansion Plan Resource Center.
-You’ll find answers to frequently asked questions, downloadable fact sheets, and a link to the 2019 Feasibility Study.
+You’ll find answers to frequently asked questions, downloadable fact sheets, and a link to the 2019 feasibility study.

 For more information please contact Dean Rummel, Executive Director of Carbon Valley Parks and Recreation District, at firstname.lastname@example.org or 720-728-8440.